ansible-collections/community.postgresql/README.md

 The content of this collection is made by [people](https://github.com/ansible-collections/community.postgresql/blob/main/CONTRIBUTORS) just like you, a community of individuals collaborating on making the world better through developing automation software.

-We are activelly accepting new contributors.
+We are actively accepting new contributors.

 All types of contributions are very welcome.